-Cups to mL Converter
+Cups to mL Converter and Fraction Chart

-Recipe cards flip between cups and milliliters depending on where they were written.
-Enter either unit, pick US (240 mL) or metric (250 mL) cup size, and read the matching volume for your measuring jug or scale bowl.
+Convert cups to milliliters for recipe fractions like 1/4 cup, 1/3 cup, 1/2 cup, 3/4 cup, 1 1/4 cups, 1 1/3 cups, and 1 1/2 cups.
+Enter either unit, pick US (240 mL) or metric (250 mL) cup size, and read the matching volume for your measuring jug.

 ½ cup to mL120 mL US · 125 mL metric